 The most useful tool in identifying psychopathy is the Hare Psychopathy Checklist developed by Dr. Robert Hare, a professor at the University of British Columbia.
 It consists of twenty traits.
 Dr. Hare spent more than four decades of his life studying psychopathic traits.
 The scale determines how long psychopaths stay in prison.
 In this tool, traits are rank on a 0-3 scale.
 If a person ranks one on all twenty traits, then s/he would be given a rank of twenty.
 And those who rank three on all the traits would be ranked sixty.
-The higher the rank the longer the time needed to spent in prison.
+The higher the rank the longer the time needed to spend in prison.

 1. GLIB and SUPERFICIAL CHARM — the tendency to be smooth, engaging, charming, slick, and verbally facile.
 Psychopathic charm is not in the least shy, self-conscious, or afraid to say anything.
 A psychopath never gets tongue-tied.
 They have freed themselves from the social conventions about taking turns in talking, for example.